 - swollen feet/ankles

-- puffiness around eyes in morning
+- puffiness around the eyes in the morning

 - dry, scaly skin

-- increased urination, especially during the late evening
+- frequent urination, especially late at night

 - loss of appetite